Sasanian Empire: Government

 The Sasanian nobility was a mixture of old Parthian clans, Persian aristocratic families, and noble families from subjected territories.
 Many new noble families had risen after the dissolution of the Parthian dynasty, while several of the once-dominant Seven Parthian clans remained of high importance.
 At the court of Ardashir I, the old Arsacid families of the House of Karen and the House of Suren, along with several other families, the Varazes and Andigans, held positions of great honor.
 Alongside these Iranian and non-Iranian noble families, the kings of Merv, Abarshahr, Kirman, Sakastan, Iberia, and Adiabene, who are mentioned as holding positions of honor amongst the nobles, appeared at the court of the shahanshah.
-Indeed, the extensive domains of the Surens, Karens and Varazes, had become part of the original Sassanid state as semi-independent states.
+Indeed, the extensive domains of the Surens, Karens, and Varazes, had become part of the original Sassanid state as semi-independent states.
 Thus, the noble families that attended at the court of the Sassanid empire continued to be ruling lines in their own right, although subordinate to the shahanshah.

 In general, wuzurgan from Iranian families held the most powerful positions in the imperial administration, including governorships of border provinces (marzban).
 Most of these positions were patrimonial, and many were passed down through a single family for generations.
 The marzbans of greatest seniority were permitted a silver throne, while marzbans of the most strategic border provinces, such as the Caucasus province, were allowed a golden throne.
 In military campaigns, the regional marzbans could be regarded as field marshals, while lesser spahbeds could command a field army.

-Culturally, the Sassanids implemented a system of social stratification.
+Culturally, the Sasanians implemented a system of social stratification.
 This system was supported by Zoroastrianism, which was established as the state religion.
 Other religions appear to have been largely tolerated, although this claim has been debated.
 Sassanid emperors consciously sought to resuscitate Persian traditions and to obliterate Greek cultural influence.

+According to historian Scott McDonough and Kaveh Farrokh, a key principle of the Sasanian Empire's monarchy was to defend the Aryan settlers and culture of the realm.
+(Note: The term "Aryan" here refers to the Iranic branch of the Indo-Europeans specifically.)
+This included the integration and protection of the Parthians and other Iranic peoples.
+The Sasanians extended Aryan identity to Armenians who already had strong ties to the Iranic world, notably due to their admixture with the Parthians.